sslover/designing-for-data-personalization/syllabus.md

 In this class, we'll examine how personalized design can give people more meaningful and pleasant experiences with their data interactions.
 We'll explore how new technologies and designs are implementing these personalization strategies and how they're being successful (or not).
 We’ll learn how to model, generate, and store our own datasets; how to build our own APIs; and ultimately how to design meaningful applications and experiences around this data.

+We will do so by designing 2 core applications or experiences over the course of the class:

+1. Midterm project - Designing a new (playful) interaction around a dataset that you personally care about or find deeply interesting (the most important consideration is that it is a dataset that you are uniquely interested in).
+This dataset could be from an existing source or can be newly created by you.

-We will do so by designing around our own data (as designing for the self is often the best starting place).
-Students will build an API around a personal dataset that they want to track and better understand, and then will design an application or experience around this personal data.
+2. Final project - Designing around our own data (as designing for the self is often the best starting place).
+Over the course of the 2nd half of the class, students will build an API around a personal dataset that they want to track and better understand, and then will design an application or experience around this personal data.

 Students will learn techniques on how to work with existing Web APIs, how to build and use their own Web APIs (with Node.js and Mongodb), and will implement user-facing designs utilizing p5.js and other Web technologies.
 Class examples will be presented in Javascript.
 Javascript tutorials will be assigned as a pre-requisite for those with little to no Javascript experience.